-If your head’s spinning, don’t worry, the comics collected here are much simpler.
+If your head’s spinning, don’t worry, the comics about gaming collected here are much simpler.
 They’re simply comics that critique, lampoon, and celebrate the nuttiness of gaming and gaming culture.

 Up To Four Players by Aviv Or and Eran Aviram